-In moderation, drinking alcohol is safe.
-But if you overdo it, the morning will welcome you with a raging hangover.
+Drinking alcohol in moderation is safe.
+But if you overdo it, the next morning will welcome you with a raging hangover.
 While different people react differently, common side effects include headache, dizziness, nausea, fatigue, irritability, and sensitivity to light and sound.
 It’ll be hard to even function.

 The first thing to do if you’re dealing with a hangover is drink water – lots of it.1 And here are 7 teas that can hydrate you and relieve the symptoms.

 1. Ginger Tea

 Feeling nauseous, groggy, and downright gross?
 Fortunately, ginger tea will come to the rescue.
 As a traditional anti-nausea remedy, ginger is amazing for hangover symptoms, all thanks to active phenol compounds like gingerols and shogaols.2 These chemicals work by stimulating gastric contractions, which puts your tummy at ease.
 The tea will also control any vomiting symptoms and soothe your tummy.3

 Peppermint is an energizing herb known for treating gas, diarrhea, queasiness, fatigue, and upset stomachs.
 It’s even known to decrease abdominal pain.4 This tea will cure even a pounding headache you might be facing after a night of drinking.
 Even its scent will work wonders, so don’t hesitate to take a whiff.5